PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

 - retryCount;
 - isCanceled;
 - ttl;
+- isMultiInstance;
+- isChild;

-The task state defines as the name implies the state of the task.
+The `taskState` defines as the name implies the state of the task.
 See the code bellow.

 ```csharp
     public enum TaskState